 SSL/TLS Certificate Errors

-If you see certificate-related errors:
+If you see certificate-related errors:- Check that

-- Ensure the certificate file is in PEM format
+NODE_EXTRA_CA_CERTSpoints to the correct certificate file - Ensure the certificate file is in PEM format

 - Use curl to verify the certificate works, for example,

-curl -x proxy.corp.example:8080 --cacert /path/to/ca-cert.pem -o - -vv https://api.cline.bot/
+curl -x proxy.corp.example:8080 --cacert /path/to/ca-cert.pem -o - -vv https://api.cline.bot/ - Consider disabling

-http.proxyStrictSSL in VSCode (not recommended for production)
+http.proxyStrictSSLin VSCode (not recommended for production)

 Testing Proxy Configuration

-If you encounter problems with Cline networking, first verify your proxy
+If you encounter problems with Cline networking, first verify your proxy configuration works using curl:--cacert $NODE_EXTRA_CA_CERTS to specify a certificate if necessary.

 Next, check ~/.cline/cline-core-service.log (CLI, JetBrains) for log messages